elysiajs/documentation/docs/route.md

 You define route using method as a building block for your server.

-By calling `.[method name](path, callback, hook?)`, you attach route to KingWorld, and KingWorld will handle the rest for you.
+By calling `.[method name](path, callback, hook?)`, you attach route to KingWorld, and the library will handle the routing for you.

-Callback run when the request match.

 For example:
 ```typescript